The FAQ Files: Should I Hire a Professional Editor?

 You don’t always need an editor, but there are key moments where one can make all the difference:

-• When there’s a lot at stake.
-Think applications, manuscripts, submissions, or launches.
+When there’s a lot at risk.
+Think manuscripts, revisions, or submissions.
 A second set of eyes helps you spot what you can’t see alone.

 But Can’t I Just Use AI or Grammarly?